 Affordable Care Act (ACA)

-A video demonstration of the process for purchasing insurance through the marketplace is now available online: http://www.youtube.com/watch?v=b6cAXH1b2Gw&feature=youtu.be
+- Video demonstration of the process for purchasing insurance through the marketplace.

 ACA Education and Training

 With a small amount of grant funding, Wisconsin AHEC is offering education and training programs to at least 350 health professionals and students about the Affordable Care Act in the spring, summer, and early fall of 2014.
 Our centers and program office will be:

 - Making contact with professional associations and societies, practice management groups, and others while sharing plans for educating health professionals.

 - Working with area college or university health profession programs to plan marketplace education for their students.